exonomyapp/interNovel/docs/product-plan.md

 ### Intuitive Collaborative Writing Environment

-Built with Nuxt.js 3 and Pinia for a responsive and efficient user interface and state management.
+Built with Nuxt.js 3, Pinia for state management, and Vuetify for the UI framework, providing a responsive and efficient user interface.
 Nuxt.js 3 server-side capabilities handle backend logic.
 MVP1 focuses on simplified real-time collaboration with presence indicators, near real-time updates, activity notifications, and a follow/subscription feature.
 Core writing tools include text editing, simplified version tracking, and tools for managing sections, themes, and topics integrated with the Novel Spine.
 A granular permission system allows authors to control access to their works.

 ### The "Casting Studio": Character Discovery & Showcase (Community Feature)